lulitd/can-150/docs/_posts/2017-04-21-dev-log-radar-tut.md

 ----
 ## 3. Radar UI
-With the camera all setup we need to tell our camera to render to a texture in order to use it as part of the UI. **In your project window Create> Render texture.**  Assign this newly created render texture to your **radar camera’s target texture.
+With the camera all setup we need to tell our camera to render to a texture in order to use it as part of the UI. **In your project window Create> Render texture.**  Assign this newly created render texture to your **radar camera’s target texture**.

 ![renderTexture]({{ site.url}}/images/posts/radar/7_render_texture-min.png)